Norbiros/Norbiros/README.md

 # Hello World 👋

 ## 😄 About me:
-I am Norbiros.
-I live in Poland.
+I am young, polish programmer.
 I have 3.5 years of programming experience! <br>
-I know languages like Java, Kotlin, JS, TS, Python, C++ and Scratch :D<br/>
-My favourite IDEs are from JetBrains! <br>
+I am mainly working in Java, Kotlin, TS and Vue.
+I love linux ❤️<br/>

 ## 🔭 I’m currently working on:
 <a href="https://github.com/ScratchAddons/SpaceMC-EU">SpaceMC</a> - plugins for minecraft server<br>
-<a href="https://github.com/SiusiakDevelopers">FanthStudios</a> - projects for FanthCode and FanthPlay<br>
+<a href="https://github.com/SiusiakDevelopers">FanthStudios</a> - projects for FanthStudios and FanthPlay<br>
-<a href="https://github.com/Norbiros/librus-api-v2">LibrusAPI v2</a> - new and better librus API

 ## 📯 How to reach me:
-Talk to me on Discord: Norbiros#0730<br>
+Talk to me on Discord: Norbiros<br>
 Mail me: `norbiros@protonmail.com`

 ## 💻 Technologies I use: